SingleDevOps/justeatassessment/README.md

 ### Display Page

-Four data points are shown: name and rating on the top, laying horizontally. cuisines and address on the bottom, laying vertically.
+Four data points are shown: name and rating on the top, laying horizontally with the logo. cuisines and address on the bottom, laying vertically.

 #### Light Mode
 <img src="https://i.postimg.cc/3JW0rY7F/Display-Page-Lightmode.png" alt="alt text" title="DisplayPage, LightMode">